Itschotsch/tcg-maker/README.md

 ## Usage
 - `python3 main.py --web` launches a GUI interface.
 - `python3 main.py --web` launches a web interface on `localhost:8000`.
+- `nohup python3 main.py --web &` launches a web interface on `localhost:8000` in the background.